poe-e/GuapoMopo/README.md

 Software Developer/Web Developer
 --------------------------------

 Been interested in computers ever since I fixed the red ring on my Xbox, was all uphill from there.
-Computer Science grad from the University of Guelph.
+Computer Science grad from the University.
 Been coding ever since, I'm looking to join a passionate team of devs to expand my skills!

 * 🌍  I'm based in Ontario, Canada
 * ✉️  You can contact me at [paulwasilewicz@gmail.com](mailto:paulwasilewicz@gmail.com)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Anything really
+* 🤝  I'm open to collaborating on anything really
+* ⚡  kind of a decent chess player, love to boulder in my spare time.

 ### Skills